-4.3 Angle Calculation
+Angle Calculation

 Once we find the robot position we need to find its orientation to complete localization.
-We refer to two vectors whose origin is the robot location and the end points are the coordinates of the marks that we use as references for the triangulation, as shown in Figure 8.
+We refer to two vectors whose origin is the robot location and the end points are the coordinates of the marks that we use as references for the triangulation.